 For further information about taking probiotics alongside antibiotics, read our recent blog post here.

 If the prevention of side-effects enables a patient to complete their course of antibiotics, this would present the bacteria with less opportunities to mutate, and become stronger.
 Equally however, if the medical population considered treating very minor infections, or non-critical conditions such as acne, with alternative treatments to antibiotics, then we could further reduce the bacterial exposure to drugs, and give them less opportunities to become resistant.
 Probiotics could be a good, alternative option in some, non-acute situations, especially with regard to improving skin health.

-To read our blog about antibiotics vs probiotics, click here.
+To read our blog about antibiotics vs probiotics over in the Probiotics Learning Lab, click here.

 More and more research is being carried out to demonstrate the clinical applications of probiotics.
 Whilst it was once thought that their positive effects were mostly limited to the digestive tract, it is now understood that their benefits are far wider-reaching.
 Without further research we can not say at this point how large a part probiotics might play in the fight against antibiotic resistance, however it is certainly an exciting field, and one that should be thoroughly explored by the scientific world.

 Given that probiotics are live bacteria, they are just as capable of changing their genetic material to adapt to their environments as pathogenic bacteria are.
 This ability to adapt and to become stronger, may become a vital ‘weapon’ in the war against drug-resistant microbes in the future.

 1. Tlaskal, P. et al (1995) Lactobacillus Acidophilus (‘For those on antibiotics’ formulation) in the Treatment of Children with Gastrointestinal Tract Illness; Cesko-Slovenska pediatrie.
 Vol. 51 pp. 615-619